solo-io/supergloo/docs/content/getting_started/managed_kubernetes.md

 - [kubectl](https://kubernetes.io/docs/tasks/tools/) - Command line utility for Kubernetes
 - [meshctl]({{% versioned_link_path fromRoot="/getting_started" %}}) - Command line utility for Gloo Mesh
 - [istioctl](https://istio.io/latest/docs/setup/getting-started/#download) - Command line utility for Istio.
-This document assumes you are using istioctl v1.8 or v1.9.
+This document assumes you are using istioctl v1.8.

 Provision three Kubernetes clusters with contexts stored in the following environment variables:
 - `MGMT_CONTEXT` - Context for the cluster where you'll be running the Gloo Mesh Enterprise management plane.